-Symptoms and diagnosing of brain tumors
+Symptoms and diagnosis of brain tumors

-A tumor is a mass of cells that grows over time and expands inside the brain.
+A brain tumor is a mass of cells that grows over time and expands inside the brain.
 This expansion causes two general types of symptoms:

 - Increased pressure inside the head (intracranial pressure)